 In Years 7-10 the Australian Curriculum supports the deepening of knowledge, understanding and skills in all eight learning areas.
-The curriculum continues to prepare students for civic, social and economic participation and personal health and well-being whilst providing increased opportunities for students to make choices and specialize in learning of particular interest.
+The curriculum continues to prepare students for civic, social and economic participation and personal health and well-being whilst providing increased opportunities for students to make choices and specialise in learning of particular interest.
+The curriculum is designed to equip students for senior secondary schooling, including vocational pathways.

 This handbook is designed to support our Year 7 students make best decisions when selecting specialist courses of study for Year 8.
-It contains relevant information pertaining to curriculum structures and courses that will be offered in 2023.
+It contains relevant information pertaining to curriculum structures and courses that will be offered in 2025.